 - Green construction, Brownfield projects and historic redevelopment of properties

 - Handled a number of key environmental issues for the O’Neill Property Group, which were central to the development of a former heavy industrial site and former U.S. Navy property along the Sakonnet River in Portsmouth, R.I. (near Newport, R.I.).
 These projects included: (1) the development of the Hood/Melville 1,500 slip marina (the largest along the East Coast); (2) a unique golf resort, equestrian center and a 156-unit, high-end residential community, known as the Carnegie Abbey Residences and Towers; and (3) the development of 30+ stand-alone multimillion-dollar coastal homes along with a 21-story rehabilitated condo tower (the former Kaiser Aluminum plant) with a 41-slip marina for its residents.
 The environmental issues for these multi-faceted coastal projects ranged from hazardous waste removal and remediation to land planning and innovative coastal regulatory change.
-The multi-year permitting of the project was shortened and the life of the project itself saved by our ability to work with various federal and state regulatory agencies, and a local university, to create a unique land-use approach, rehabilitating the distressed area into a world-class resort community.
-This completed project demonstrates our ability to work within a very complex regulatory and planning scenario and bring a large-scale coastal project to completion in very short timeframe.
+The multi-year permitting of the project was shortened and the life of the project itself was saved by our ability to work with various federal and state regulatory agencies, and a local university, to create a unique land-use approach, rehabilitating the distressed area into a world-class resort community.
+This completed project demonstrates our ability to work within a very complex regulatory and planning scenario and bring a large-scale coastal project to completion in a very short timeframe.

 - Represented CME Energy, LLC and Hecate Energy LLC as part of a solar energy development team in a first-of-its-kind successful solar energy public-private partnership project with the City of East Providence, R.I.
 This project focused on the development of a 10 MW distributed solar generation project as part of the capping of the former Forbes Street municipal landfill in East Providence, R.I.
-AP&S secured necessary zoning changes, wetlands and storm water permitting, solid and hazardous waste landfill closure compliance, and an innovative arrangement for the reuse of many tons of soils obtained from a highway renovation project.
+AP&S secured necessary zoning changes, wetlands and stormwater permitting, solid and hazardous waste landfill closure compliance, and an innovative arrangement for the reuse of many tons of soils obtained from a highway renovation project.
 We also assisted the agencies with crafting the rules and policies required for the development of more clean, sustainable energy projects on municipal landfills throughout the region.

 - Represented the developer of Essex River Venture Richmond Sq., a 30+ unit Brownfield residential rehabilitation project, the very first to be permitted under a pioneering urban coastal greenway regulatory scheme.
 AP&S guided the project through several state and federal programs from Brownfield rehabilitation and tax credits through zoning and siting under these new regulations.